anushl9o5/openpose_ros/README.md

 7. Modify the other parameters in openpose_ros/src/openpose_flags.cpp and openpose_ros/launch/openpose_ros.launch to your liking such as enabling face and hands detection.
 8. Run catkin_make from your catkin_workspace directory.

-### Potential Installation Issues
-1. If cv_bridge is causing you errors and/or you decide to use OpenCV 3.2+, copy the cv_bridge folder from https://github.com/ros-perception/vision_opencv into your catkin_workspace/src directory.
-2. If you have problems with CUDA during catkin_make, uncomment this line in CMakeLists.txt # find_package(CUDA REQUIRED)

 ## Running
 ```bash
 source catkin_workspace/devel/setup.bash